 In 2016, Google Home, a voice-controlled smart appliance, began its long-awaited competition with Amazon’s Echo.
+In 2017, it has heated up substantially as prices have dropped and the devices have become far more capable.
+(Amazon currently boasts 15,000 skills, but that figure is a bit inflated).
 Both devices can play music, help with shopping and answer questions with nothing but your voice, but this isn’t about cute personal assistants.
 This is the commencement of the Battle of the Smart Home between two Internet giants.
 It’s big and it’s a game changer; the smart home market is expected to reach more than $70 billion within two years.
 If you decide to plunge into this battle, you’ll want to be prepared.
 In this blog, we’ll tell you what to do and, more importantly, what NOT to do in wising up your home.
 We believe that these new technologies are especially well suited for seniors looking to save money and improve their safety.

 First some background: smart home technology automates household tasks like adjusting a home’s temperature and unlocking the front door or opening the garage door using voice-activation devices.
 Smart devices can work together to offer owners safety by alerting them if something in their home seems amiss.
 Smart technology can also save owners money by automatically controlling the temperature and energy of a home.
 Additionally, insurance companies and utility companies offer reduced rates and rebates for homes with smart devices.